backand/simple-rest-website/README.md

 6 - You can also host this web project in backand, use backand hosting.

 a.
-Just go to Hosting Tab, the intruction there is very clear and helpfull.
+Just go to Hosting Tab, the instruction there is very clear and helpfull.

 b. and then go to your project link. it so easy and clear, i think you wont gonna miss it. :-)

 7 - Hooray!
 Now you can interact with the API!
 How simple was that??
 And i say yes, back& make it so simple. :-)

 ** To login use your Backand's username and password

-*** Sorry about my english.
+*** Sorry about my english/grammar.